MA in Biomedicine

 - Testing gardening techniques in terms of their impacts on produce yield and nutritional quality

-Dr. Jeffrey Copeland has been at EMU since 2009 and has taught courses in genetics, cell biology, microbiology, nutrition, and immunology.
-Previously Jeff lived in Los Angeles where he earned his PhD in Biology from the California Institute of Technology and completed his post-doctoral training at the University of California, Los Angeles.
-His current research interests are an expansion from his post-doctoral work, using the fruit fly Drosophila melanogaster as a tool to understand the genes important for the aging process.
-While not at work, Jeff spends his time at home with his wife, three daughters and garden.
+Dr. Jeffrey Copeland has been at EMU since 2009 and teaches courses in genetics, cell biology, microbiology and immunology.
+Jeff earned his PhD in Biology from the California Institute of Technology and completed his post-doctoral training at the University of California, Los Angeles.
+His research interests include probing the genetics determinants in the aging process, the role of the mitochondria in hyperoxic resistance, and the genetic basis for multidrug resistance in E. coli.
+While not at work, Jeff spends his time at home with his wife, his three daughters, biking and gardening.

 Dr. Graber Neufeld is Professor of Biology.
 He works primarily with the Environmental Sustainability program at EMU, with a concentration in issues that relate to environmental monitoring and toxicology.
 He teaches in the introductory biology course, Concepts in Biology, and in a variety of courses related to environmental issues (such as Environmental Toxicology, Sustainable Agriculture)